Send the link below via email or IMCopy

 Sources: animal products (meat, milk, cheese, butter, etc.)

 Solid at room temperature

-Can increase cholesterol levels and the risk of heart disease
+Can increase LDL (bad) cholesterol levels and therefore, increase the risk of heart disease

-Eating too much saturated fat can lead to high cholesterol levels and plaque build up in the arteries.
+Eating too much saturated and trans fat can lead to high cholesterol levels and plaque build up in the arteries.

 complete vs incomplete